bpatch/bpatch/README.md

-I am a research mathematician turned data scientist with over nine years of experience working in advanced analytics.
-I have developed and communicated data science techniques  with diverse multi-disciplinary teams in Australia, Europe and the USA.
+I am a research mathematician turned data scientist with over ten years of experience working in applied probability, data science, and machine learning.
+I have developed and communicated advanced techniques in these fields with diverse multi-disciplinary teams in Australia, Europe and the USA.
 I actively foster mature constructive relationships with stakeholders to share knowledge, encourage learning and solve challenging problems, in particular those with a focus on real world impact.
-These days I work for the Victorian Government.
+These days I work for the Victorian Centre for Data Insights, where I regularly deploy to production in teams consisting of analysts and engineers.

 Previously I worked on the Python package BirDePy.
 The package is documented [here](https://birdepy.github.io/) and described in detail [here](https://github.com/bpatch/publications/blob/main/birdepy.pdf).
 The source code is found [here](https://github.com/birdepy/birdepy_project/tree/main/src/birdepy).

+I have also worked on state-of-the-art algorithms for the analysis of power grids with a large amount of (randomly evolving) renewable power generation.
+I've also developed and experimented extensively with optimisation algorithms for queueing network models applicable to areas such as emergency services management, cloud compute resource provisioning, and spare parts supply chains.
+In addition, I've used Bayesian network models to draw conclusions from social survey data to understand livelihoods and household resilience to droughts in developing economies.

 Here is a list of my scientific publications: